Team-Inventrix/EcoThaili-Main-Website-React-File/README.md

 - npm (Node Package Manager)
 - git (If you want to upload you changes through the terminal)

+> [!IMPORTANT]
+> PR must be from branch where you have pushed your changes, to the base branch of our repository ie, main branch.

+> [!NOTE]
+> Make sure to consult the project's documentation or README for any specific instructions or requirements.
+> If you encounter any issues during setup or while running the application, refer to the project's issue tracker or seek help from the project maintainers.

 ### Steps

 0. **Pre Cloning Steps** (For new to GitHub)